Best Student Checking Accounts in 2021

-As we head into a new year, thousands of young adults will be heading to college for the first time.
+As we head toward a new school year, thousands of young adults will be heading to college for the first time.
 It’s important to get started on the right financial foot.
 A free student checking account is a good tool, particularly when combined with a savings account.
 Obtaining a student checking account that’s convenient for both students and their parents should be one of the first steps after deciding which school to attend and before moving in.
 For those students living at home, finding a convenient student checking account may be even easier.

 The best student checking accounts often have desirable features, like no monthly fees, free checks, and low or no minimum balances.
 Completely free student checking accounts are a little difficult to come by, but many can be made free with a little effort.
 I often wish I could still qualify for free student accounts.
 After graduation or otherwise leaving the world of academics behind, you often find that you’ll need to pay fees or maintain a balance to maintain the same level of service from your bank.

 Here are some of the features of common student checking accounts.
 There may be differences depending on where you live.
 Why focus on the big banks first?
-Consumerism Commentary readers check in from all over the country–well, all over the world, really–and at least one of these banks will be in everyone’s backyard.
+Consumerism Commentary readers check in from all over the country – well, all over the world, really – and at least one of these banks will be in everyone’s backyard.
 Big banks aren’t the only games in town, though, so continue reading for more options, some of which might be more attractive.

 Best Student Checking Accounts